 Handwriting helps our children learn easier - and it can be taught.
 I've already written in a previous post about how handwriting can help us learn and remember.
 Many of you might have children with dyslexia or learning disabilities and I still firmly believe that even if your child has poor motor skills, they can… Continue reading Learning how to handwrite is not an unnecessary skill….yet.

-Win-win agreements make coaching your child reading, writing, and Mathematics skills more fun!
+Win-win agreements make coaching your child reading, writing, and maths skills more fun!

-Make haste slowly: Coaching your child reading, writing, and Mathematics the fast way.
+Make haste slowly: Coaching your child reading, writing, and maths the fast way.

 Respectful partnership: A buzz for you both